Priya22/project-dialogism-novel-corpus/ReadMe.md

 This repository contains data associated with the [The Project Dialogism Novel Corpus:
 A Dataset for Quotation Attribution in Literary Texts](https://arxiv.org/abs/2204.05836).

+**Updates (29 JUNE 2023)**
+- Data for 6 novels has been added to PDNC.
+The novels are: "Mansfield Park", "Hard Times", "Oliver Twist", "Winnie The Pooh", "Where Angels Fear to Tread", and "A Passage to India".
+- Character information for many novels has been updated with gender information.
+- Various errors in metadata have been corrected.

 ## Data and Annotation
 The PDN Corpus contains annotations for speaker, addressees, referring expression, and pronominal mentions for all quotations in full-length novels.